Free Trial

 Is Vanguard Information Technology ETF's short interest increasing or decreasing?

-Vanguard Information Technology ETF saw a increase in short interest in May.
-As of May 31st, there was short interest totaling 235,500 shares, an increase of 7.1% from the previous total of 219,900 shares.
+Vanguard Information Technology ETF saw a decline in short interest during the month of June.
+As of June 30th, there was short interest totaling 115,100 shares, a decline of 52.5% from the previous total of 242,300 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Vanguard Information Technology ETF's short interest compare to its competitors?